lucasvanlierop/website/source/_posts/read-only-containers.md

 The example above assumes the application does not require any changes to the file system.
 In practice that might not always be possible because some processes require some files or directories to be writable.
-For example a temporary directory for storing file uploads might be necessary for example.
+For example a temporary directory for storing file uploads might be necessary.
 Of course the final uploaded files should be stored in a persistent volume.
-Another example might be processes like Apache HTTP server that to store it's process id in a [`pid` file](https://linux.die.net/man/3/pidfile).
+Another example might be processes like Apache HTTP server that want to store their process id in a [`pid` file](https://linux.die.net/man/3/pidfile).

 This could be solved by mounting a writable file or directory from the local file system into the container.
 However since there's no need to persist these files they can be written to memory instead of disk.